Is it Redness or Rosacea? Here’s How to Tell

 Rosacea is a chronic skin condition affecting approximately 16 million Americans.
 It’s characterized by redness on the cheeks, nose, chin, or forehead.
 Over time, the redness can become more intense, taking on a ruddy appearance with visible blood vessels.

 The primary symptoms of rosacea include enlarged capillaries leading to persistent redness, a sensation of heat, and sometimes a stinging feeling.
-Rosacea’s exact cause remains elusive, but it’s thought to be a combination of hereditary and environmental factors.
+The exact cause remains elusive, but it’s thought to be a combination of hereditary and environmental factors.

 Red Skin vs. Rosacea: Spotting the Difference